lonsnw/transactional-email-app/README.md

-# gif me a break app
+# momentary paws app

-This is a very simple app built to test adding recipients to a MailChimp newsletter using the MailChimp marketing API.
+This is a very simple app built to test sending an inspirational HTML email using the MailChimp transactional API.

 The app is built using HTML and JavaScript.
-I followed [this tutorial](https://www.youtube.com/watch?v=Gjk25N7WFkI) and adjusted as needed to hide the API key and to make changes as needed for the updates that MailChimp has made.
+I built on the [MailChimp marketing app I built](https://github.com/lonsnw/mailchimp-app) and used the MailChimp docs to use the transactional API instead of the marketing API used in the newsletter app.

 I did not ultimately use the MailChimp library, though I did install it.